aloretocornidez/workshops/linux-workshop/readme.md

   - Web Development
   - Embedded Systems

+- Automation and scripting is relatively easy.
-- Linux offers endless customization
+- Linux offers endless customization and personalization
 - Privacy is much easier to maintain on Linux
 - Free-Open Source software
 - Cool software that I use

-Who is Linux not for?
+### Who is Linux not for?

 Linux does not work well for people who are bound certain software.

-- Adobe Design Suite
+- Graphic Design Software, e.g. Adobe Design Suite
-- Gaming (Though, this situation is much better than before).
+- Gaming (Though, this situation is much better than before). (circa 2024)
+  - Since the release of the Steam Deck the situation is leagues better.

 ## How Can I get Started?

 There are multiple options for getting started with Linux:

+- Process Virtual Machines
+- System Virtual Machines
+- Dual Booting/"Bare Metal" Installation

 **Process Virtual Machines** (An operating system within your operating system)